ethereum/EIPs/EIPS/eip.md

 Developing: after deployment contract receives a unique address, assigning the most relevant address to one name saves time from copy pasting the addresses to code

-Proxy: if you need change your contract after deployment, you deploy a new one and change the name assignment.
-Keeping the same name and abi everyone may access the contract without any adjustments
+Proxy: if you need to change your contract after deployment, you deploy a new one and change the name assignment.
+Keeping the same name and abi in code everyone may access the contract without any adjustments

-ABI: storing them in code takes place, on blockchain you could access them fast and easy from code
+ABI: storing them in code takes place, on blockchain you could access them fast and easy from code by contract name above

 ## Specification